geteduroam/letswifi-portal/README.md

 Navigate to https://example.com/simplesaml/module.php/saml/sp/metadata.php/default-sp?output=xhtml to get the metadata of the service, and register it in your IdP

+## Running from a subdirectory

+For some deployments it can make sense to run this project from a subdirectory.
+All paths inside the application are relative, so this should work without any issues.

 ## Contributing

 Before committing, please run